eamonn-bell/eamonn-bell/README.md

 - 👋 Hi, I’m @eamonn-bell
 - 👀 I’m interested in data science, energy markets, and data viz
-- 🌱 I’m currently learning docker adn containerisation
+- 🌱 I’m currently learning docker and containerisation
 - 💞️ I’m looking to collaborate on any interesting data
 - 📫 How to reach me:  twitter > @bell_eamonn  or  eamonnbell@gmail.com